TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

       }
    }

-Add the JavaScript for defining the behavior of the control in :file:`Resources/Public/JavaScript/ImportData.js`:
+Add the `JavaScript`:pn: for defining the behavior of the control in :file:`Resources/Public/JavaScript/ImportData.js`:

 .. code-block:: javascript